dkovacs24/ReviOS_faq/docs/related.md

 For instructions and more information about upgrading your older ReviOS instance, **please read our [How to update ReviOS](upgrade.md) guide**.

-If you want to update because of FACEIT, make sure to check out [the section about it](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).
+If you want to upgrade because of FACEIT, make sure to check out [the section about it](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).

 ---